singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 {% include lazyload.html image_src="https://i.ibb.co/cDS9RN7/Screenshot-2020-04-04-at-12-14-54-AM.png" image_alt="Loan Provider company decision Tree" image_title="Loan Provider company decision Tree" %}

-As we already know from our previous discussion on Regression Trees, that tree algorithms are Greedy in nature which means they tend to choose the better node now, rather than choosing a node which will create a better tree later.
+As we already know from our previous discussion on Regression Trees, that tree algorithms are Greedy in nature which means they tend to choose the better node now, rather than choosing a node that will create a better tree later.

-Also, in contrast to regression tree where predicted response of any given node is the mean of all the observations in the region, in classification trees predicted response is the most commonly occurring observation in the region to which it belongs.
+Also, in contrast to the regression tree model where the predicted response of any given node is the mean of all the observations in the region, in classification trees predicted response is the most commonly occurring observation in the region to which it belongs.

 Read the following post for more details.

 {% include linked_post.html url="guide-to-decision-regression-trees" %}

-In that post, we discussed RSS( Residual Sum of Squares)](https://ranvir.xyz/blog/guide-to-decision-regression-trees/#prediction-using-stratification-of-feature-space) which is the value that we want to maximize while building the regression tree.
+In that post, we also discussed RSS( Residual Sum of Squares)](https://ranvir.xyz/blog/guide-to-decision-regression-trees/#prediction-using-stratification-of-feature-space) which is the value that we want to maximize while building the regression tree.

 Of course, we can't use RSS in classification trees.